 A fun and light approach to food and this mirroring is a reflection of the Filipino culture where we’re pretty hospitable and nice to visitors.
 The casual and candid approach, yet you see the technique and refined style applied to every dish.

-There’s a sense of family amongst them.
-When you observe the way each one interacts with one another.
+There’s a sense of family among them.
+When you see the way each one interacts with one another.
 Very confident and knowledgeable of what they are serving a true sense that all of them are very proud of their team’s output product.

 A small detail that we notice as well as how they are championing to use Tagalog when they explain and share insights with the diners.
 No pretense.